keerthanamurugaiyan/Interview-notes/Bootstrap.md

      **e**  we can design a responsive website through it which adjust to desktop, table, and mobile.

      **f**  it comprises functional buitt-in components which are easy to customize.

+**4. What are the key components of Bootstrap?**

+        Key components include the Grid System, Typography, Forms, Buttons, Navigation Bars, Modals, Alerts, and more.